Anycast vs Unicast vs Multicast: Traffic Routing Explained

 Unicast is the most common traffic model on IP networks.
 A single source sends packets to a single destination.

 Web browsing, API calls, SSH connections, and database queries all rely on unicast communication.
+These interactions operate over IP addressing mechanisms explained in IPv4 addressing and subnetting and IPv6.

 2. Strengths and Limits of Unicast